 Likewise, a bad strategic dashboard might have one or more of the following:

 Audience Centered vs Strategy Centered

 Software updates and new feature releases are becoming more and more frequent in the world of BI tools.
-There is a lot of functionality available to build interaction, segmentation and drill downs into a dashboard.
+There is a lot of functionality available to build interaction, segmentation and drill-downs into a dashboard.
 It can effectively allow the viewer to customize it to their current need or curiosity.
-Thus, preventing the information overload without limiting access.
+Thus, preventing information overload without limiting access.

 To be clear, I am not suggesting one dashboard to rule them all.
 I am advocating for dashboards that complement an organizations’ strategy map (more on that later).

 Insight can come from any level of the organization.
 The best ones are usually unearthed by bringing multiple perspectives to the same information.
 A person six levels removed from the senior leadership may hold the most crucial piece of information.
 That information is lost if it never finds its way to the strategy makers.
 A good strategic dashboard opens up those lines of communication and promotes novel insights.